davenonymous/BonsaiTrees/README.md

    make sure to have them on both client and server.
 4. Restart the game and continue playing your normal world

-If the integration is not Java based, i.e. there is no way for Bonsai Trees to know how to actually grow a tree, you will need to create the shape JSON yourself.
-There is another command helping you with this: `/bonsaitrees saveTreeShape <tree-type-name>`.
+If there is no way for Bonsai Trees to know how to actually grow a tree, you will need to create the shape JSON yourself.
+There is another command helping you with this:
+ `/bonsaitrees saveTreeShape <tree-type-name>`.
 So your process in case you want to define some shapes for `mytreemod:redstone_tree` would be something like this:
 1. Grow a few of your trees or build a structure resembling your tree (maybe you want to grow bonsai redstone crystals?).
 Make sure all they are touching is dirt and air.
    This is really important or your shape will include whatever they were touching.